States parties to the Rome Statute: Indonesia

-Indonesia has stated that it supports the adoption of the Rome Statute, and that “universal participation should be the cornerstone of the International Criminal Court”.
-In 2004, the President of Indonesia adopted a National Plan of Action on Human Rights, which states that Indonesia intends to ratify the Rome Statute in 2008.
-This was confirmed in 2007 by Foreign Minister Hassan Wirajuda and the head of the Indonesian People's Representative Council's Committee on Security and International Affairs, Theo L. Sambuaga.
+In October 1999, the Indonesian representative at the United Nations General Assembly Sixth Committee stated that Indonesia supports the adoption of the Rome Statute, and that "universal participation should be the cornerstone of the International Criminal Court".
+The Indonesian 2004 National Plan of Action on Human Rights (Rencana Aksi Nasional Hak Asasi Manusia, RANHAM) stated Indonesia's intention to ratify the statute in 2008.
+This was repeated in 2007 by Foreign Minister Hassan Wirajuda and the head of the Indonesian People's Representative Council's Committee on Security and International Affairs, Theo L. Sambuaga.
 In May 2013, Defense Minister Purnomo Yusgiantoro stated that the government needed "more time to carefully and thoroughly review the pros and cons of the ratification".

 Iraq

 In February 2005, the Iraqi Transitional Government decided to ratify the Rome Statute.
-However, two weeks later they reversed this decision, a move that the Coalition for the International Criminal Court claimed was due to pressure from the United States.
+However, two weeks later it reversed this decision, a move that the Coalition for the International Criminal Court claimed was due to pressure from the United States.

 Lebanon

 In March 2009, Lebanese Justice Minister said the government had decided not to join for now.
 The Coalition for the International Criminal Court claimed this was due in part to "intense pressure" from the United States, who feared it could result in the prosecution of Israelis in a future conflict.
+Following the outbreak of the Gaza war which triggered clashes between Israel and the Lebanese armed group Hezbollah, in April 2024 Lebanon's cabinet decided to submit a declaration to the ICC accepting the court's jurisdiction over crimes committed on Lebanese territory since 7 October 2023.
+However, the following month this decision was reversed, and the declaration was not submitted.